oneki/oneki.github.io/docs/framework/form/025_validations.md

 ## Complex validations

 Sometimes, a validation implies more than one field.
-For example, the confirm password validator checks that the content of two different fields are similar
+For example, the confirm password validator checks that the content of two different fields are similar.
-**[useForm](./useForm)** provides some methods to modify externally the validation status of a field
+**[useForm](./useForm)** provides some methods to control externally the validation status of a field.

 ```javascript
 const { setError, setWarning, setOK, setPendingValidation } = useForm();